Tour Access Statement

 Toilet Facilities

-There are male and female toilet facilities, baby changing and an accessible toilet facility located in the lower ground floor exhibition space only.
+There are unisex toilet facilities and an accessible toilet facility located in the lower ground floor exhibition space only.
 The tour lasts for between 60 – 70 mins so be sure to visit the toilet before commencing on the tour.

 The exit is via the tour shop which is flat-level access in the lower ground floor level and returning to the front of the building via the entrance steps.